Iasa-Global/btabok/pages/competency_model/tsi.md

 | | -   The Learner shall comprehend the organization technology tactical and operational plan
 | **CITA -- Associate** | -   The Learner shall be able to describe the contents of a IT strategic plan as well as explain why these are important to IT function and moreover entire organization
 | | -   The Learner shall have practical exposure to involve or assist development of IT strategic plan for small organization
-| **CITA -- Specialist** | -   The Learner shall have work experience in assisting the development of an IT strategic plan for large organization
+| **CITA -- Professional** | -   The Learner shall have work experience in assisting the development of an IT strategic plan for large organization
 | | -   The Learner shall be aware how an IT strategic plan affect current and future IT requirements and architecture
-| **CITA -- Professional** | -   The Learner can demonstrate experience of developing IT strategy planning for large organization
+| **CITA -- Distinguished** | -   The Learner can demonstrate experience of developing IT strategy planning for large organization
 | | -   The Learner is able to assess and manage the impact(s) of new IT requirements and architectural changes
 | | -   The Learner is able to suggest insights, opinion and advice in the IT strategic plan's role and influence onto an organization strategic plan